 To view upcoming speaker topics, please see our events page.

 Virtual Story Time

-Join us at 11:00am on the first and third Friday of the month for the Birthplace of Country Music Museum’s Virtual Story Time!
-Each session we read one or two children’s books, often followed by a related word or reading activity.
+Check out our Virtual Story Time archives where we read one or two children’s books, often followed by a related word or reading activity.
 Virtual Story Time is primarily geared to children aged 3-6 years old, but may be enjoyed by older children and adults as a fun family-together activity!
 Stories have been chosen to relate to the museum’s content, musical heritage, and Appalachian culture.
-Each Virtual Story Time is “premiered” on the museum’s social media, and past story time videos are also available below.
+Videos are available below.

 The Birthplace of Country Music Museum is a Smithsonian Affiliate, and as such, we want to honor that connection by sharing just a few of the free digital resources that are available through the Smithsonian.
 The Smithsonian Learning Lab has a whole host of distance learning opportunities related to science, social studies, culture, and the arts.
 Another great resource is the National Museum of American History’s O Say Can You See blog, filled with great reads about American history and the amazing items and stories found in the Smithsonian collections.
 The Smithsonian’s newest museum, the National Museum of African American History & Culture, has created several “collections” via the Learning Lab that explore history, art, life, and culture through the African American lens.
 And Smithsonian Gardens has some classroom resources that can help you connect with nature.